yapweijun1996/Gemini-GenAI-Chatbox/context.md

 ## Project Structure

 The entire application is self-contained in `index.html`.
-There are no external CSS or JavaScript files.
-This design choice emphasizes simplicity and portability.
+This project is intended to be a single-file application and does not recommend separating the logic into different files for the final output.

+## Development

+While the final output must be a single `index.html` file, developers can use tools like Vite during development for a better experience (e.g., live reloading, module management).
+A build process can be configured to bundle all JavaScript and CSS into the final `index.html` file, maintaining the single-file distribution requirement.